approov/quickstart-ionic-advancedhttp/SHAPES-EXAMPLE.md

 ```
 approov device -add latest -policy default,always-pass,all
 ```

+Wait at least 30 seconds and run the app again with `ionic cap run ios` to ensure it fetches a new Approov token.

 Note, that since a bitcode SDK is being used, this normally requires a registration to have been made.
 To work around this, issue the following command: